Book Contemporary Chinese Art: A History of the 1970s and 2000s - Thames & Hudson

 • A renewed emphasis on individual creativity at the end of the 1980s

-The book introduces readers to the most important artistic movements, styles, and trends, key artists and projects, experimental and avant-garde exhibitions, as well as the growing number of new museums, galleries, and alternative art spaces in China.
-Contemporary Chinese art is an essential resource for one of the most significant and exciting areas of international artistic practice.
+The book introduces readers to the most important artistic movements, styles, and trends, key artists and projects, experimental exhibitions and avant-garde publications, as well as the growing number of new museums, galleries, and alternative art spaces in China.
+Contemporary Chinese art is an essential resource in one of the most important and exciting areas of international artistic practice.

-Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “wall-less museum” and to make the world of art accessible to a broad audience, as well as to the research of leading scholars.
-To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+The Thames & Hudson manufactory was founded in 1949 by Walter and Eva Neurath.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art accessible to a broad audience, as well as to the research of leading scholars.
+To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned publisher, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles in print.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the leading global publishers of illustrated books with over 2000 titles printed.
 It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-It is also expanding its list of children’s books.
+The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
+In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where ideas for books are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
-Over 34 titles were published in this series over 34 years.
-The large-format *Great Civilizations* series, launched in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
+Over 34 titles have been published in this series over 34 years.
+The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.